SatyajeetShinde/Fixing-Btsfy/README.md

 ### Please refer to the [Contributing Manual](contributing.md) for more information.

-- All contributions should be made to this branch
+- All contributions should be made to the fixing.btsfy branch

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)